 The Case Management Committee is a group comprised of representatives from the each of the schools and the College, as well as representatives from Students Affairs.
 The Committee serves as a proactive mechanism to identify and address students of concern.
 The Case Management Committee meets every other week to review behavioral concerns of a non-emergency nature that are raised to the Committee's attention by members of the University community.
 The Committee considers coordinated and appropriate responses in a confidential setting.
 Examples of student issues that would come to this group:

-The Committee is chaired by Will Johnson, associate dean of students.
+The Committee is chaired by Will Johnson, Associate Dean of Students.
 The Case Management Committee does not address emergencies or instances where an immediate threat is posed.
-In cases of emergencies or immediate threat, please notify Public Safety at (203) 254-4090.
+In cases of emergencies or immediate threat, please notify Public Safety at (203) 254-4090 or call 911.
 The Case Management Committee is one of many University efforts aimed at supporting a safe and responsive environment for students to thrive personally and academically.
 If you have any questions, please contact Associate Dean Johnson at (203) 254-4211.

 The Community Threat Assessment Team seeks to identify concerns in their early phases in order to work appropriately and constructively with all parties before problems escalate into violent or dangerous outcomes.
 We encourage everyone in the University community to seek help for others when there are safety concerns.
 To report a concern, please contact the Department of Public Safety at (203) 254-4090.

 Some students, especially during their first year of college, may experience homesickness.
 This is a normal occurrence and Fairfield University has many resources to help students cope with this feeling.
-Resident Assistants, First Year Mentors, faculty members, Residence Life Area Coordinators and the Dean of Students Office are all available to help students through this difficult time.
+Resident assistants, new student leaders, faculty members, Residence Life area coordinators and the Office of the Dean of Students are all available to help students through this difficult time.
 If students are feeling anxious or depressed, we recommend they make an appointment with Counseling and Psychological services

 Parents/Guardians should encourage their homesick student to get involved with campus programs and organizations.
-Calling the Dean of Students Office at (203) 254-4211 is also a good place to begin the process of helping your student overcome the feeling of homesickness.
+Calling the Office of the Dean of Students at (203) 254-4211 is also a good place to begin the process of helping your student overcome the feeling of homesickness.

 Survivors of Sexual Assault